Boat Registration and Licenses in HawaiiPage Overview

 - You'll receive a registration certificate, boat decal, and certificate of number.
 The DOBOR provides information on how to properly display your registration number.

-Registration fees vary according to the vessel's length, as follows:
+Registration fees for your boat will vary according to the length of your vessel, as follows:

-Before your expiration date, you should receive a renewal card reminder in the mail.
+Before the expiration date of your boat registration, you should receive a renewal card reminder in the mail.